Qiddiya says Six Flags proceeding with Saudi park despite Khashoggi death

-DUBAI (Reuters) - Theme park operator Six Flags (SIX.N) is going ahead with plans to open in Saudi Arabia, Michael Reininger, the chief executive of Saudi Arabia’s Qiddiya said, despite global outrage over the murder of Jamal Khashoggi.
+DUBAI, Oct 25 (Reuters) - Theme park operator Six Flags is going ahead with plans to open in Saudi Arabia, Michael Reininger, the chief executive of Saudi Arabia’s Qiddiya said, despite global outrage over the murder of Jamal Khashoggi.

-Qiddiya, which is about an hour’s drive from Riyadh, is being built on a 334 square kilometer (8,400-acre) site, making it 2-1/2 times the size of Disney World.
+Qiddiya, which is about an hour’s drive from Riyadh, is being built on a 334 square kilometre (8,400-acre) site, making it 2-1/2 times the size of Disney World.

 It will include a Six Flags theme park, water parks, motor sports, cultural events, and vacation homes.